Rock Springs Buttress Rock Climbing

 Hike up the paved McCollister Road towards the Union Pass lift.
 Eventually the road dead ends, and a small trail takes off to the left.
 Take this trail until it hits a service road.
 Turn left on the service road.
 Eventually the service road turns into a steep trail that takes you up to the buttress.

 You can also mountain bike the first portion, which greatly speeds the return to your car.
 Stash your bike when the double-track service road turns into a single track.

 The trail is steep, but it is a beautiful alpine valley and that helps take your mind off the effort.
 Expect a 1.5-2 hour approach.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Rock Springs Buttress:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Rock Springs Buttress:

 Featured Route For Rock Springs Buttress

 The Red Route 5.9 5c 17 VI 17 HVS 5a

 This is the best of the three mixed routes.
 Realistically it is a rock climb with ice and frozen turf here and there.
 The route would feel a grade harder if climbed while covered with fresh snow.
 It has excellent climbing, good gear, very hookable, steep and not too hard.
 Would not be as classic in the summer.
 (Lots of moss etc.) The first four pitches make a super, well protected M6 trad route.
 Not likely a totally new route.
 We found one shitty pin on pitch 2.
 Probably an old Andy Carson rout...[more]
 Browse More Classics in Wyoming

 BETA PHOTO: RSB Big Wally S Face: Left to Right: Red = Do It F...

 Main portion of Rock Springs Buttress.
 Exum Arete ...